 The Bachelor of Nursing (Advanced Studies) is a degree that attracts the best and brightest students from across the country.
 This is because our curriculum extends beyond a standard degree – the advanced studies component of the course focuses on cultivating leadership, using research to make evidence-based decisions, and enhancing students understanding of the international health landscape.
 These underpinnings help our students to become work-ready critical thinkers.
 That's why our program has a higher entry requirement.

-By developing these professional development skills we hope to maintain and elevate the quality of the nursing profession, especially as these positions become more in demand than ever before.
+By fostering these professional development skills we hope to maintain and elevate the quality of the nursing profession, especially as these positions become more in demand than ever before.
 The increasing need for registered nurses and nurse specialists is a result of higher dependence on care in the community and pressure on the healthcare system in general, driven by an ageing population and the rising cost of treatment.

 In keeping with our high quality course offering, our students will learn from nurses and academics who are leaders in their field.
 We are consistently ranked as one of the top nursing schools in the country and the world and our research in the field recieves the highest possible Australian ranking (ERA 5).
-Our graduates are also highly employable, which is why we are ranked #1 in Australia and #4 in the world for graduate employability.
+Our graduates are also highly employable, which is why we are ranked first in Australia and fourth in the world for graduate employability.

 Soon, the University of Sydney will unveil a purpose built facility for health students – the Susan Wakil Health Building.
 Nestled right in the heart of a major Sydney health precinct, students will have the opportunity to experience teaching and learning in co-located university and healthcare facilities such as the Charles Perkins Centre, Royal Prince Alfred Hospital and the Chris O'Brien Lifehouse.